jgcfyidev/jgcfyi/content/1-Relationship.md

 This phenomenon can also often be observed after a [pedestrian death](https://smartgrowthamerica.org/dangerous-by-design/), often the only time when communities sufficiently mobilize to prioritize safer transportation infrastructure.
-In these instances citizens take [matters into their own hands](https://ctexaminer.com/2023/01/03/stamford-moves-ahead-with-tactical-urbanism-solutions-for-pedestrian-deaths/) or local [demands for
+In these instances, citizens take [matters into their own hands](https://ctexaminer.com/2023/01/03/stamford-moves-ahead-with-tactical-urbanism-solutions-for-pedestrian-deaths/) or local [demands for